July 25, 2022

-Here are six good reasons for leaders to make the time to communicate face to face:
+From strengthening relationships to gathering employee feedback, here are six good reasons for leaders to make the time to communicate face-to-face:

 1. Demonstrate importance

-Being there in person tells your audience they are important to you and the issue you are discussing is worth your time and theirs.
+This method of communication is one of the most effective ways to make sure important information gets through to employees.
+Being there in person (even if virtually over video) also tells your audience they are important to you and the issue you are discussing is worth your time and theirs.
 Your focus will get people’s attention and increase the potential for your message to be heard.
-While clearly a positive aspect of face-to face communication, this is also one of the reasons strategic focus should be placed on which topics to include on the agenda.

 2. Interpret thoughts and feelings

-When you are face to face, you can see and respond to people’s reactions – like facial expressions and body language – as well as their tone of voice.
-Leaders have the chance to show they care by asking probing questions and actively listening to understand the audience’s perspective.
-This is especially critical when you need employees to adopt new behaviors to advance your goals, such as in times of change.
+One of the advantages of face-to-face communication is you that can see and respond to people’s reactions – like facial expressions and body language – and their tone of voice.
+Leaders also have the chance to show they care by asking probing questions and actively listening to understand the audience’s perspective.
+This approach is important when employees need to adopt new behaviors to advance your goals or vision, such as in times of change.

 3. Enhance credibility and trust